BINF-GSC/Hackathon_Outline/README.md

            echo "eval `ssh-agent`
            ssh-add ~/.ssh/id_rsa" >> ~/.bashrc
            ```
+           - your private key file may have a different name than id_rsa, make sure to use the correct one
-    - VS Code integrates with Git and Github you can stage commits, push, using the source control pane (Ctrl+Shift+G) and resolve pull requests
+    - VS Code integrates with Git and Github allowing you to perform all Git actions using a the source control pane (Ctrl+Shift+G) and even resolve pull requests

 ## Using Docker
 1. Understanding Docker